zooxo/desk42/README.md

         Dfmt   Set date format in status line (YMD, MDY, DMY) OS     Leave DESK42 to OS (DMCP)
   APP   Menu to launch all possible applications
-  SNIP  Perform a screenshot with a delay of 5 seconds INFO  DESK42 info
+  SNIP  Perform a screenshot with a delay of 5 seconds (wait for beep) INFO  DESK42 info

 ____________________